 Remembering to mail in your HOA dues is a pain point for countless homeowners.
 The best method to make HOA payments is with an online payment portal for homeowners, which can be achieved through resident portals like Hoampage.com.
 For homeowners, this is an easier, more expedient solution.
 For board members, this can make a big difference in ensuring payments come in on time.

-Hoampage is a full-service resident portal that gives homeowners the ability to complete all of their HOA payments securely online, among a number of other useful features.
+Page Per Page offers a a full-service resident portal, that gives homeowners the ability to complete all of their HOA payments securely online, among a number of other useful features.
 By offering multiple methods of payments, an HOA board can appeal to both younger homeowners and those who prefer traditional, physical forms of payment.

-If your HOA does not currently have a payment portal, immediately petition them to create one using Hoampage.
+If your HOA does not currently have a payment portal, immediately petition them to create one using Hoampage via Page Per Page.
 The best way to do this is attend your next board meeting ready to discuss Hoampage and why you’d like to have a payment portal.